evaegelyng/MetaBarFlow/README.md

 #### Run gwf workflow from main folder

 gwf run

+#### Increase no. of cores, memory requirements and/or time limits if needed, or decrease if you need less resources

 #### NB!
 Marie Lund at Microbiology recommends to do dada2 cleaning before demultiplexing!